 The commission of any offense that is motivated by the race, gender, sexual orientation, religion, national origin, cultural background, disability or any other defining characteristic of an individual or group of individuals is prohibited.

 Grievance Procedures.
-Students who believe that they have been denied access to the programs and services of High Point University should contact the Provost (academic grievances), the Assistant Vice President of Student Life/Dean of Students (non-academic grievances), or the Athletic Director (athletic grievances).
+Students who believe that they have been denied access to the programs and services of High Point University should contact the Provost (academic grievances), the Assistant Vice President of Student Life (non-academic grievances), or the Athletic Director (athletic grievances).
 Either administrator may (1) attempt to adjudicate the case directly; (2) refer the case to the Conduct Board, or (3) allow the student to choose between the two options.
 All conduct cases must be processed and adjudicated within 60 days of reported offense unless undue circumstances arise.
 Decisions resulting from any of the three hearing may be appealed to the president of the University who may, at his discretion, refer the case to the Executive Committee of the University for closure.